weatherforce/ipyreact/docs/source/make-a-widget.md

 your_widget_instance
 ```

-In this section you have seen the minimal amount of code to create a widget directly into ipyreactwidget.
+In this section you have seen the minimal amount of code to create a widget directly into ipyreactwidgets.
 Please refer to [cookiecutter](cookiecutter.md) for more details on how python and javascript modules communicates.